crux-eval/eval-arena/README.md

 For example, a 4% difference is unlikely to be significant even at the 0.2 level on HumanEval, whereas a 10% difference is significant at the 0.05 level.
 The [difference vs. sum figure](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_diff_vs_sum) helped convince me that the noise across all matchups behaves predictably and the noise measurements are accurate and consistent across pairwise matchups.

+**Details on testing.**
+See [noise.md](noise.md) for technical information about testing and modeling noise.
-**Details on testing.** Let $A$ be the number of times model A won against model B and vice versa.
+Let $A$ be the number of times model A won against model B and vice versa.
 The key observation from these thousands of comparisons is that for any pair of models A and B, there is always disagreements where $A + B > \sim 20$.
 That is, model A is never strictly better than model B on all examples across all benchmarks and all model pairs (if A and B had somewhat similar accuracies).
 This fact rules out significant results with a small $A-B$.
 If A beats B 10 times  without losing at all, that is more significant than if A won 55 times and B won 45 times out of 100 matches for the same difference of 10.
 Assuming $A \geq B$, the p-values are computed as $\text{Pr}[X \leq B \lor X \geq A]$  for $X \sim \text{binom}(A+B, 0.5)$.

 Since there is always enough disagreements $A+B$, this simple theory is well-justified and the $\chi^2$ approximations is accurate for all pairs.
 An acurate and interpretable test is then $(|A-B| - 1)^2 / (A + B) > \chi^2_{\alpha}$ for desired level $\alpha$, the resulting parabolas are plotted in [the difference vs. inconsistency figure](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_diff_vs_sum).
 Different treatment of ties and bootstrap gave similar answers.
-See [here](noise.md) for more discussions on some details about testing.

 ### Errors and memorization